 The logic goes that they are rich, so therefore they could easily give a large gift to our charity. £10,000 or £100,000 or £1million – it wouldn’t be much for them would it?

-How do you find potential major donors with these three things?
-Where are the wealthy individuals who could be inspired to give to your cause?
 This is one of the areas we cover in the Summit Major donor fundraising from scratch programme.